 1. DETERMINE WHAT YOU NEED

 Plan for all the things that you’ll need to work comfortably and efficiently in your home office.
 Start with appropriate temperature control and lighting.
 We added a wall heater unit to insure a warmer space in the winter months.
 The desk chair is a swivel and fortunately, the flooring is tile, a hard surface to move easier in and out.
 Select window coverings that will allow you to control the light if you have a window nearby.
 If no windows then make sure to have good lighting sources for your area.

 2. SELECT A PERFECT OFFICE LOCATION

 If your space is limited like ours, we needed to get creative.
-Our breezeway is large and became great part-time office space.
+Our breezeway is large and became a great part-time office space.
 If you are spending a lot of time in your home office, you might use a space that is rarely used, such as a dining area or spare bedroom.

 3. NATURAL LIGHTING IS GREAT

 Natural light is essential for reducing eye strain when you’re staring at a computer all day and can help improve your mood and keep your energy up.
 We were fortunate to have a double window that faces our backyard with a few.
 Our home office uses the window as the focal point and then builds out from there, keeping the rest of the space nice and basic so that the eyes are naturally drawn outside.
 If no window, add mirrors and ample lighting for better ease to work in.

 Probably the most important piece of furniture you’ll have will be your desk or work surface.
 If your space is limited, measure & draw out a floor plan on graph paper to find a workable space.
 Whether you select a custom-designed desk or use a simple table & file cabinets under it, it should be large enough and the right height to comfortably do your work.